NEWS RELEASE

 "SMAHOLODEO" Ⓡ- A desktop tool that puts smartphone information into the air

-The potential of MR (Mixed Reality) technology, which fuses reality and virtuality, is expanding in the field of Architectural Design.
-It allows virtual architecture to appear before your eyes, visualize invisible heat and air, and handle them interactively.
-This technology is also attracting attention as a communication tool that allows for the sharing of three-dimensional, intuitive images.
+The potential of mixed reality (MR) technology, which blends reality and virtual reality, is expanding in the field of Architectural Design.
+It allows virtual buildings to appear before your eyes, making invisible heat and air visible and allowing you to manipulate them interactively.
+This technology is also attracting attention as a communication tool that enables the sharing of three-dimensional, intuitive images.

-Mitsubishi Jisho Design began developing simple tools to make MR more accessible in 2020 through its R&D Promotion Department.
-The first of these is "SMAHOLODEO".
-It is a desktop tool that makes smartphone display information float in the air, and figures and CG appear in three dimensions to convey performances and messages.
-It is made of paper, is easy to assemble, and easy to carry.
-It can be freely designed to match the video content, and can also be used for presentations and novelties (Patent No. 6656460 / Design No. 1664201).
+In 2020, Mitsubishi Jisho Design 's R&D Promotion Department began developing simple tools to make mixed reality more accessible.
+The first of these is "SMAHOLODEO."
+This desktop tool levitates smartphone display information, allowing figures and CG to appear in three dimensions and convey performances and messages.
+Made of paper, it is easy to assemble and portable.
+It can be freely designed to match the video content and can also be used for presentations and as a novelty item (Patent No. 6656460 / Design No. 1664201).

-The R&D Promotion Department is a cross-disciplinary department that spans the entire company and is made up of people with a variety of skills, including not only engineers, but also Architectural Design and planners.
+The R&D Promotion Department is a cross-disciplinary department that spans the entire company and includes not only engineers, but also people with a variety of other skills, such as Architectural Design and planners.

-With the aim of "connecting technology and life to create rich spaces," we connect with players active at the forefront of various fields and work on a wide range of themes, including promoting wooden construction and wood-based construction, and proposing research on smart cities.
-For more information about our activities, please click here.
+Aiming to "connect technology and life to create rich spaces," we connect with players active at the forefront of each field and tackle a wide range of themes, including promoting wooden construction and the use of wood, and proposing research into smart cities.
+For more information about our efforts, please click here.

 that's all